DynaList/dynalist/README.md

 	![Screenshot of the terminal, which says "Compiled successfully!
 You can now view frontend-final-project in the browser."](./images/frontend-console.png)

-8. You should now be able to go to http://localhost:3000/ in your browser and see the DynaList home page.
+8. You should now be able to visit http://localhost:3000/ in your browser and see the DynaList home page.

 ## Future Plans

+DynaList is still a work in progress.
+There are a lot of bugs left to iron out, but there are also some features that we didn't have time to implement in the time we had:

+- Add user profile page
+- Add notification system (so users can see when they've been added to a group)
+- Deploy to AWS
+- Better error messages for the user
+- Add a chat/comment function within groups to aid with communication